KanhaiyaPandey/food_ordering_website/README.md

 installed npm, React, ReactDOM, Parcel for minifications and Optimization.
 Learned about how parcel do all the crazy stuffs in just few seconds and why bundlers are so important because React is fast because of the help of these bundlers.
 Ignited my app.
-Do npx parcel <entry point>.
+Do npx parcel <//entry point//>.
 The parcel is not alone for these crazy  stuffs there are many thing behind he scene and they have there own dependencies to something.
 This thing called Transitive Dependency.

 Added gpg verification.git